 - Setting up a national cybersecurity threat and vulnerability reduction program

-- Creating cyberspace security awareness
+- Creating cyberspace security awareness and training programs

 - Securing governments' systems